dfinity/awesome-internet-computer/README.md

 ### Python

-- [ic-py](https://github.com/rocklabs-io/ic-py) - Library for interfacing with the IC using Python.
+- ⚠️ UNMAINTAINED ⚠️ [ic-py](https://github.com/rocklabs-io/ic-py) - Library for interfacing with the IC using Python.

 ### Dart/Flutter

 - [agent_dart](https://github.com/AstroxNetwork/agent_dart) - Framework to build mobile applications.
-- [ic_tools](https://github.com/levifeldman/ic_tools) - IC Tools supporting Dart & Flutter on the Web and Linux.
-- [ic_tools_web](https://github.com/levifeldman/ic_tools_web) - Library with specific tools for Flutter on the Web.

 ### Go

 - [agent-go](https://github.com/aviate-labs/agent-go) - Libraries for interfacing with the IC using Go.
-- [ic-go](https://github.com/mix-labs/IC-Go) - Libraries for interfacing with the IC using Go.
+- ⚠️ UNMAINTAINED ⚠️ [ic-go](https://github.com/mix-labs/IC-Go) - Libraries for interfacing with the IC using Go.

 ### C